HuzaifDharejo/doctor_app/docs/GOOGLE_CALENDAR_SETUP.md

 ## Overview

 The Google Calendar integration allows doctors to:
+- **Sign in with Google (SSO)** - Quick setup with Google account
+- **Auto-fill profile** - Name and email from Google account
 - Connect their Google Calendar to the app
 - Automatically create calendar events when appointments are scheduled
 - View availability based on existing calendar events
 - Sync appointment reminders to Google Calendar

+## Google SSO (Single Sign-On)

+The app now supports Google SSO for a streamlined onboarding experience:

+1. **First Launch**: Users see the onboarding screen with "Sign in with Google" button
+2. **One-Click Setup**: Clicking the button authenticates with Google
+3. **Auto-Fill**: Doctor's name and email are automatically filled from Google account
+4. **Calendar Connected**: Google Calendar is automatically connected
+5. **Profile Photo**: Google profile photo is displayed throughout the app

+### SSO Benefits
+- No separate registration required
+- Profile information auto-populated
+- Calendar integration automatic
+- Secure OAuth 2.0 authentication
+- Can also continue without Google for offline-first usage

 ## Setup Steps